 It’s also a joy and a privilege to teach.
 In 2020 I finished a nine-year run teaching mental health law and advocacy at the University of Windsor Faculty of Law.
 In 2021 I was delighted to join Osgoode Hall Law School to teach mental health law in their Professional Health Law LLM Program, where I was deeply honored to be nominated for the teaching award that year.
 And in this most recent 2022-2023 semester I had the privilege of serving as acting academic director for Osgoode Hall’s Disability Law Intensive program in partnership with ARCH Disability Law Centre legal aid clinic.

 Giving talks is also great.
-Like at the National Judicial Institute on AI in the Courtroom (May 2020) and the Law Society of Ontario’s Special Lecture Series on AI in the Practice of Law (November 2019), or back in 2017 when I asked Parliament to do better for criminally accused with mental health needs.
-Mostly I was just thrilled to make the NY Times to advocate for some friends of mine.
+Our recent panel discussing ChatGPT and implications for the legal profession and access to justice had almost 2000 registrants.
+Other fun talks I’ve given include the LCO’s discussion about regulatory and litigation responses to artificial intelligence (December 2021), the National Judicial Institute look at AI in the Courtroom (May 2020) and the Law Society of Ontario’s Special Lecture Series on AI in the Practice of Law (November 2019).
+My favorite was back in 2017 when I asked Parliament to do better for criminally accused with mental health needs.
+Mostly though I was just thrilled to get a mention in the NY Times to advocate for some friends of mine.
 Woo!

-Most recently I’ve taken a fancy to board gaming with the fam, enjoying new titles like Karuba and Santorini and Tiny Epic Tactics that are great for kids and adults alike.
-Looking forward to the summer so I can get back to the park with my 8 yr old and 4 yr old and enjoy my mimosa in a thermos like the other parents.
+Most recently I’ve taken a fancy to board gaming with the fam, enjoying new titles like Karuba and Santorini and Unmatched that are great for kids and adults alike.
+Looking forward to the summer so I can get back to the park with my kids and enjoy a thermos mimosa in the sunshine.